huma-engineering/huma-docs/data-collection/modules/physiological/respiratory-rate.md

 ### Clinician

-In the Clinician Portal, on the [Patient List](/data-collection/features/navigation/portal/patient-list/) Clinicians can view a table of Patients, from which the Respiratory Rate column will display the last recorded reading indicated as a [Red Amber Green](/data-collection/features/flags-and-rag/) indicator to inform severity.
+In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Respiratory Rate column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.

 ![Viewing a Patient's respiratory rate in the Clinician Portal](./assets/cp-patient-list-respiratory-rate.png)